 High School students (grades 9-12)

-May take up to 5 of any combination of Community and Dual Enrollment classes per semester.
+May take up to 5 of any combination of Virtual, Community and Dual Enrollment classes per semester.
 See the Dual Enrollment tab for grade level restrictions.

 Requirements and Considerations: